magao-x/MagAOX/setup/RT_install.md

 ```
 Or from grub boot menu, add `systemd.unit=multi-user.target` and end of the linux16 line.
 - Permanent change:
-I find it easier to do this with the default changed in case anything goes wrong it is easier to reboot:
+I find it easier to do this with the default changed.
+In case anything goes wrong it is easier to reboot:
 ```
 sudo systemctl set-default multi-user.target
 ```

 ### 2.2 Preparing The Driver
-Get the CUDA .run file from the NVIDIA website, and make it executable (`chmod +x cuda_10.0.130_410.48_linux.run`).
+Get the CUDA `.run` file from the NVIDIA website, and make it executable (`chmod +x cuda_10.0.130_410.48_linux.run`).
 Next, unpack it:
 ```
 ./cuda_10.0.130_410.48_linux.run --extract=$(pwd)/cuda_10.0.130_410.48_linux
 ```